c3lang/c3-web/src/content/docs/Language Overview/types.md

 ## Compile time properties

-Types have built in type properties.
-The following are common to all types:
+Types have built in type properties available through `.method` syntax.
+The following properties are common to all C3 runtime types:

 1. `alignof` - The standard alignment of the type in bytes.
 For example `int.alignof` will typically be 4.
 2. `kindof` - The category of type, e.g. `TypeKind.POINTER` `TypeKind.STRUCT` (see std::core::types).